 A secluded cottage garden with lawn, surrounded by borders where old-fashioned roses and various clematis mingle with interesting herbaceous perennials and shrubs.
 Beyond the archway by the beech hedge there are various shrubs and shade-loving perennials in an informal and hidden setting.

-If you didn’t manage to visit all the gardens, or wish to have a reminder of the the gardens you did visit, you can view short slideshows of each of the 13 gardens open in 2024.
+If you wish to have a reminder of the gardens from two years ago, you can view short slideshows of a selection of the gardens open in 2024.
 A brief desciption of each garden is included with the video.
-The order in which the gardens are displayed matches the original program – if you still have a copy!

 To run the video, double click the red arrow on the image.
 Each slide shows for about 10 seconds to give you a chance to view the photo.
 You can view full screen if you wish.